Request Free, One-on-one Academic Assessment

 One-on-one learning with a certified private in-home tutor

 Tutoring at your child's pace & schedule - available 7 days a week

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Florence students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Florence students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Florence District Curriculum Used in Our In-Home Tutoring Programs

 The Florence School Districts adhere to the Common Core Curriculum, with comprehensive standards spanning grades K-12 and focusing on English Language Arts and Mathematics instruction.
 The standards are comprised of grade level expectations for skills and knowledge that students need to acquire in order to be prepared for future learning.